 Note: the EDNAR FBR <number> reference provides traceability to the EDNAR Functional Business Requirements’ matrix.

-EDNAR FBR 239
+EDNAR FBR 239 (Release 1)

 When a NAR is moved to "Accepted" EDNAR must automatically trigger a request to DMS to create a switching schedule if the Switching Type requires a switching instruction.
 The NAR fields defined in the attached EDNAR DMS Mapping file must be sent to DMS with the request to create a switching schedule.